gstark/talk-writing-code-that-writes-code/presentation.md

 <br>
 <br>

-# [fit] Pit two unbeatable algorithms against each other
+# [fit] Pit the algorithms against each other

 ---

 # [fit] How Do You Test This?

+- Have the "plays all moves" player compete against the "unbeatable"
-- :no_entry_sign: if either of them :trophy:!
+- :no_entry_sign: if the "plays all moves" ever :trophy:!
 - Requires the game runner to:
   - Allow for pluggable algorithms
   - Have a callback after each move to check win state

 ---

 # [fit] Output the database

-- Test code should also generate a database!
+- Test code should also generate a database (a hash)
-- Key is the board state
+  - `Key` is the board state
-- Value is the best move for the computer
+  - `Value` is the best move for the computer

 ---